 RLNG-based power plants also contributed to the above share, however, it contributed almost about 20.90 pc.

 Besides the hydropower generation and RLNG power plants, coal-based power plants also contributed to the cost of around 17.30 pc.

 Other sources like gas and Iranian electricity that added up to the value of the electricity generated was 9.59 pc and 0.36 pc respectively.

 Moreover, the electricity generated by nuclear power plants was about 5.42 pc.

 As a fact, consumers and regulators both are an essential part of the policymaking program.
-However, still organizations like NEPRA, CPPA, and DISCO are playing a vital role in taking charge and decisions on behalf of them.
+However, organizations like NEPRA, CPPA, and DISCO are still playing a vital role in taking charge and decisions on their behalf.

 That’s how this cycle works.